Cuban shows the José Martí International Airport: "No one leaves from here."

 A Cuban recorded a short video at the José Martí International Airport in Havana that went viral on Facebook, showing the terminal completely empty and without electricity, with the author exclaiming: "Empty.
 No one is leaving from here."

 But the power outage was not the only thing he documented.
-Izaguirre Ortiz recounted that four days before his departure, with two flights active at the terminal and rain outside, water was pouring from the ceiling: "It looked like a flood... of shame," he wrote.
+Izaguirre Ortiz recounted that four days before his departure, with two flights active at the terminal and rain outside, water was dripping from the ceiling: "It looked like a flood... of shame," he wrote.

 The most critical point of the month was recorded on May 13, when the deficit reached a record 2,153 MW during peak hours.